ohpauleez/cmma/README.md

 For now, CMMA is an experiment:  Clojure project management should just be a Clojure library built around what Clojure already offers.
-CMMA also provides dependency management (on top of Aether/Pomegranate), but being a library, can use any dependency management tool you'd like (Maven, Gradle, Leiningen, Boot).
+CMMA also provides extensible dependency management (on top of Aether/Pomegranate), but being a library, can use any dependency management tool you'd like (Maven, Gradle, Leiningen, Boot).
+Dependency management can be extended using tagged-literals, and CMMA ships with Git-based dependency out-of-the-box.
+See the [example `project.edn`](./cmma-clj/examples/project.edn) to get an idea.

 ### License